NVIDIA/deepops/README.md

 The DeepOps project encapsulates best practices in the deployment of GPU server clusters and sharing single powerful nodes (such as [NVIDIA DGX Systems](https://www.nvidia.com/en-us/data-center/dgx-systems/)).
 DeepOps may also be adapted or used in a modular fashion to match site-specific cluster needs.
 For example:

 - An on-prem data center of NVIDIA DGX servers where DeepOps provides end-to-end capabilities to set up the entire cluster management stack
-- An existing cluster running Kubernetes where DeepOps scripts are used to deploy Kubeflow and connect NFS storage
+- An existing cluster running Kubernetes where DeepOps scripts are used to deploy KubeFlow and connect NFS storage
 - An existing cluster that needs a resource manager / batch scheduler, where DeepOps is used to install Slurm or Kubernetes
 - A single machine where no scheduler is desired, only NVIDIA drivers, Docker, and the NVIDIA Container Runtime